Haifa3D/hand-scan/README.md

 # Hand-Scan
-In this project we created a low-cost 3D scanner of hands for later fitting of prosthetic hands.
+In this project we created a low-cost 3D scanner of hands for digital fitting of prosthetic hands.

-## Introduction

 ## Requirements
-* MATLAB Computer Vision Toolbox
 * 3 or more SR300 Intel depth cameras.
+* (optional) MATLAB .
-* (optional) python 3.6
+* (optional) python 3.6 .

 ## Dependencies
 In order to use or edit the python code you'll need to download the `pyrealsense2` module for python using `pip`:
 ```
 pip install pyrealsense2
 ```
+In order to use or edit the MATLAB code you'll need to download the `MATLAB Computer Vision Toolbox` add-on.

 ## Usage Instructions
 First, you have to capture the calibration depth images and the scans of the hand (called captures).